(Are you looking for my writeup about the Proofread Anywhere course and the Pluto in Virgo (1956-1970) generation? You can find that HERE.)

 I no longer have A Career.
 Instead, I have A Vocation.

-I’ve been studying astrology for 12 years now.
-I’ve been offering consultations and advice to my friends and family for a few years now, and they’ve all been encouraging me to hang out a shingle.
+I’ve been studying astrology for a decade now.
+I’ve been offering consultations and advice to my friends and family for a while now, and they’ve all been encouraging me to hang out a shingle.
+At the moment I’m back in the corporate world, but I plan to begin blogging full time in 2019.

 There’s a phrase that’s often used in esoteric astrology, and that is world-server.
 While I’m not an esoteric astrologer, the phrase prompted me at one point to ask myself a simple question: “What are you doing to serve the world?”